Sortland - the blue city

 Pooja and I stayed with Hilde Svenning, who works with Lise at Kunnskapsparken.
 She was great and we met her daughter, Helena, very briefly as she was studying for her exams.
 Helena is finishing her first year of nursing school in Tromsø.

+The next day, I went to Hydra Tidal.
+Eivind Nydal gave me the tour of the facility as well as information on the Morild.
 Hydra Tidal's Morild (the prototype) technology is harnessing the vast energy potential of low-speed tidal and ocean currents.
 They are in the final phases of building the prototype and are ready for deployment in July.
 I wish them the best and hope it works!!

 A part of the massive, Morild.